AmitXShukla/SCM_Rx_Inventory_OLIVEai/README.md

 #### Author: Amit Shukla
 #### Contact: info@elishconsulting.com

+## This repo will be replaced by https://github.com/AmitXShukla/Rx-SupplyChain-Analytics-with-PredictiveAI

 # Loop Description
 Managing supply chain (Procure 2 Pay operations) is always a challenging tasks for any organization whether small, medium and large.
 And managing these operations effectively become even more critical for Healthcare providers.